Near-death studies: Later period – new profiles, prospective studies

 The first decades of near-death research were characterized by retrospective studies.
-From 1975 to 2005, some 2500 self reported individuals in the US had been reviewed in retrospective studies of the phenomena with an additional 600 outside the US in the West, and 70 in Asia.
-However, the late 1980s marked the beginning of prospective studies in the field.
+From 1975 to 2005, some 2500 self reported individuals in the US had been reviewed in retrospective studies of the phenomena, with an additional 600 outside the US in the West, and 70 in Asia; however, the late 1980s marked the beginning of prospective studies in the field.
 Prospective studies (which are more expensive) review groups of individuals and find who had an NDE.
 They had identified 270 individuals by 2005.
 Kovoor and colleagues performed a scoping review of research on NDE's in Cardiac Arrest situations.
 They identified a total of 60 prospective studies, 11 of which were included in their review (Table 1).

-Pim van Lommel (cardiologist) was one of the first researchers to bring the study of NDEs into the area of Hospital Medicine.
+Pim van Lommel (a cardiologist) was one of the first researchers to bring the study of NDEs into the area of Hospital Medicine.
 In 1988 he launched a prospective study that spanned 10 Dutch hospitals.
 344 survivors of cardiac arrest were included in the study.
 62 patients (18%) reported NDE.
 41 of these patients (12%) described a core experience.
 The aim of the study was to investigate the cause of the experience, and assess variables connected to frequency, depth, and content.
 Prospective studies were also taking place in the U.S. Schwaninger and colleagues collaborated with Barnes-Jewish Hospital, where they studied cardiac arrest patients over a three-year period (April 1991 – February 1994).
 Only a minority of the patients survived, and from this group 30 patients were interviewable.
 Of these 30 patients 23% reported an NDE, while 13% reported an NDE during "a prior life-threatening illness".